abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image44.png)

-20. Let's save the report, from the ribbon select **File -> Save**.
+20. Let's save the report.
+From the ribbon, select **File -> Save**.

 ## Task 11: Add new data to simulate Direct Lake Mode

-Typically, in Import mode, once data in the source is refreshed, we need to refresh the Power BI model after which the data in the report is updated.
-With Direct Query mode, once data is refreshed in source, it is available in Power BI report.
-However direct query mode is typically slow.
+Typically, in Import mode, once data in the source is refreshed, we need to refresh the Power BI model, after which the data in the report is updated.
+With Direct Query mode, once data is refreshed in the source, it is available in the Power BI report.
+However, direct query mode is typically slow.
 To solve this problem, Microsoft Fabric has introduced Direct Lake mode.
 Direct Lake is a fast path to load the data from the lake straight into the Power BI engine, ready for analysis.

-Let's explore the scenario where data is updated in the ADLS Gen2 and the changes are immediately reflected in Power BI report without running any refreshes.
+Let's explore the scenario where data is updated in the ADLS Gen2 and the changes are immediately reflected in the Power BI report without running any refreshes.

 In a real scenario, data is updated at the source.
 Since we are in a